-Across jurisdictions, many lease agreements include a standard term for sublets and assignments saying that you can sublet as long as you get approval from your landlord.
-Most landlords will give you the green light if you present them with a qualified renter and a sublease agreement.
+Across jurisdictions, many lease agreements include a standard term for sublets saying that you can sublet as long as you get approval from your landlord.
+Many states and cities have laws that codify this lease term.
+A legal sublet, therefore, is one that's been approved by your landlord.

-That said, there are some state-by-state differences.
-For example, in New York and Chicago tenants have the absolute right to sublet even if they are refused or ignored by their landlord.

-Alternatively, states like Texas have laws prohibiting subletting without landlord consent even if your lease allows it, and Arkansas state law says that you can go to prison for subletting without approval.
+Alternatively, states like Texas have laws prohibiting subletting without landlord consent even if your lease does specifically allow it, and Arkansas state law says that you can go to prison for subletting without approval.

 Select your state from the dropdown above find out which laws affect you.

 Have a specific question that's not answered in one of our Learn articles?
 Submit it here and we might be able to create a new article.